tigera-solutions/eks-networking-bootcamp/README.md

 4. Uninstall the AWS VPC CNI and install **Calico CNI**.

-   To install Calico CNI we need first remove the AWS VPC CNI and then install it.
+   To install Calico CNI, the first step is to remove the AWS VPC CNI, and then proceed with the installation of Calico.
 For further information about Calico CNI installation on AWS EKS, please refer to the [Project Calico documentation](https://projectcalico.docs.tigera.io/getting-started/kubernetes/managed-public-cloud/eks)

    - Uninstall AWS VPN CNI